nmacklin/Wired/README.md

   - Rudimentary player controller
   - Generate block-based ground on game start
   - Place objects with right-click
-  - Create mutable objects which snap to adjacent objects
+  - Create mutable game objects which snap to adjacent objects
-  - Maintain object register based on coordinates of objects in real time
+  - Maintain game object register based on coordinates of game objects in real time
   - Create power source model (currently non-functional)
+  - Create rudimentary backpack for selection of game objects for placement (currently cycled with "[" and "]")

 TODO:
   - Write player controller (current is very rudimentary)